 Also, monitor for signs like a bluish color, gasping, or grunting, and check for proper harness tightness using the pinch test.

-For high-risk infants, a hospital may perform a car seat test that monitors heart rate, breathing, and oxygen levels using a pulse oximeter.
+For high-risk infants, a hospital may perform a car seat test that monitors heart rate, breathing, and oxygen levels using a pulse oximeter prior to discharge.

 Sources: